derekpodi/tld-ocr/README.md

 # tl;d(oc)r
-Screenshot long text ----> Output a short summary
+Take a Screenshot of long text ----> Output a short summary

-Utilize OCR on a screenshot to feed the captured text into a summarization CNN model.
+Utilize OCR on a screenshot to feed the captured text into a summarization convolutional neural network.

 ![tld-ocr](tld-ocr.gif)